 Secondly, even if everything were equal, or as my economics teacher Manuel at UWCAD used to say, “Assuming ceteris paribus,” which they are NOT, it’s statistically impossible for such a small group of Khas men to come out so disproportionately highly educated AND so in control of the power structure.

-But of course, the explanation is NOT only education.
+But of course, the explanation for this gross structural inequality is NOT only education.
 A big part of the explanation — if not THE explanation — lies in structural privilege, something alluded to by David Gellner and which is supported partly by our very peculiar social system: the Caste System.

-Legalized when the first legal code was instituted in the country in 1854…by the high castes and partly endorsed by Hinduism but mostly by customs and traditions, the Caste System has cultivated a culture, attitude and mentality which supports this warped power structure.
+Legalized when the first legal code was formulated in the country in 1854…by the hill high castes and partly endorsed by Hinduism but mostly by customs and traditions, the Caste System has cultivated a culture, attitude and mentality that supports this warped power structure.
 Dor Bahadur Bista’s book “Fatalism and Development: Nepal’s Struggle for Modernization” gives an excellent account of that.Caste-system-cultivated culture, attitude & mentality supports a warped power structure.
 Click To Tweet

 Suffice it to say that in as diverse a population as Nepal, such homogeneity in the power structure, so stark in its lack of female representation and that of other ethnic groups, has been — and still is — damaging to Nepalese communities and the country as a whole.
 Along with lack of education and corruption, the Caste System is responsible for the social, political and economic stagnation of the country.
 Twenty years ago, it became the catalyst for a ten-year civil war in the country!
 But even that didn’t bring about adequate change!